 - City law requires workplace accommodations during pregnancy, childbirth or related medical conditions: time off for prenatal appointments, extra bathroom breaks, light duty to avoid heavy lifting, and unpaid leave to recover from childbirth may all be included.

-- New York State minimum wage is $9 per hour, and federal minimum wage is $7.25 per hour.
+- New York City minimum wage is $15 per hour for businesses with 11 or more employees, and $13.50 per hour for businesses with 10 or fewer employees.
+Federal minimum wage is $7.25 per hour.

 - You must receive the option of a paper check, and not just a payroll debit card, even if you do not have a bank account.